 What kind of payments are held in a trust account?

 If you are the owner of a real estate business, you are responsible for ensuring the right funds go into the right accounts.
 All transactions will either be trust money that needs to be deposited into a trust account, or money that is not connected to a trust and therefore belongs in a general business account.

-Here is the differentiation between the two accounts:
+Here are the differences between the two types of accounts:

 General Business Account

 Keep in mind these common errors as you develop your trust accounting systems and processes.
 Getting the right processes in place will go far to keep you compliant.

 Absence of guidelines - controls and processes.
 If your process documentation is missing key components or is non-existent it is advisable that you get this documentation in order.